ponylang/pony-tutorial/docs/index.md

 ## More help

-If you need more help than this tutorial gives you, you can always write to the developer's mailing list, <ponydev@lists.ponylang.org>, or [open an issue](https://github.com/CausalityLtd/ponyc/issues).
+If you need more help than this tutorial gives you, you can always write to the developer's [mailing list](http://lists.ponylang.org/listinfo/ponydev), or [open an issue](https://github.com/CausalityLtd/ponyc/issues).
 Whatever your question is, it isn't dumb, and we won't get annoyed.

 ## What's Pony, anyway?